Sachin-Suresh/laravel-dev/kstych/docs/kstych-menus.md

 <img src="../images/access_logs.png"/>

-The table below displays request information on the different actions peformed by different users, the status code of the action, HTTP method, its URL, etc.
+The table below displays requests information on the different actions performed by different users, the status code of the action, HTTP method, its URL, etc.

-For debugging purpose, you can click the access log ID in the table to get more details of events that are triggered for that request cycle and the time taken for that action to complete in milliseconds.
+For debugging purposes, you can click the access log ID in the table to get more details of events that are triggered for that request cycle and the time taken for that action to complete in milliseconds.
 You can also expand the events to see what queries are executed.

 <img src="../images/access_log_table.png"/>